maen08/maen08/README.md

 ### About Me
-A self taught developer specifically, a Python Developer (Pro) with successfully projects under my belt.
+A self taught developer specifically, a Python Developer (Pro).
 Not limited to programming but a Tech-Tinker who believes in learning and trying.
-Studied Telecoms engineering (Bachelor degree level) at the University of Dar es Salaam, Tanzania.

 Also **DevOps, OpenSource contributor and Tech writer**.